 How Capital One’s CD Rates Compare

-Of all the major US banks, Capital One offers the most competitive yields on their certificates of deposit via their 360 CD accounts.
-And it isn’t even close.
-Bank of America, Citibank, U.S.Bank, Chase, etc. all offer substantially lower yields on their CDs per the time of this writing.
+Of all the major US banks, Capital One still offers the most competitive yields on their certificates of deposit via their 360 CD accounts.
+Bank of America, Citibank, U.S.Bank, Wells Fargo, and Chase, all offer lower yields on their CDs per the time of this writing.

 There are, however, a handful of online banks and credit unions with nationwide acceptance that have slightly higher yields but the top rate leaders shuffle around often especially in our rising interest rate environment.